grahamonica/Shuffler-simulation/README.md

 This runs a shuffler simulation that I use to optimize the drive system for my robots.
+Everyone else is welcome to use this to optimize their robots, but please give credit if you do.

 A shuffler system uses offset cams so the robot will "walk" instead of roll.

 Here is a side by side of my simulation next to actual battlebots shufflers (shufflers found on midwestrobotcombat.com)